Brown ghee is the other name of clarified butter. Overcooked ghee takes a brownish tinge.

-Ghee is clarified butter that does not contain any kind of milk solids or liquid and is only fat with the absence of lactose and casein.
-Thus, it’s an excellent choice for people who are allergic to milk and milk products.
-Knowing how to store your brown ghee efficiently can make it last longer and maintain quality too.
-These doable tips will make it easier for you to learn how to store ghee.
+Brown tinged ghee is the other name for overcooked clarified butter.
+Ghee is clarified butter that does not contain any milk solids or liquid and is only fat without lactose and casein.
+Thus, it’s an excellent choice for people allergic to milk and milk products.
+Knowing how to store your brown ghee efficiently can make it last longer and maintain quality.
+These doable tips will make it easier to learn how to store ghee.

-As the summer temperature rises, you will see a steady decrease in the freshness of the ghee and its quality too.
+As the summer temperature rises, you will see a steady decrease in the freshness of the ghee and its quality.
 When purchasing ghee, make sure it is inside an airtight one.
-If you plan on using it within 3-months, store it in a dry, cool, and dark cabinet at room temperature.
+If you plan on using it within 3 months, store it in a dry, cool, and dark cabinet at room temperature.
 Planning on using the ghee for a year?
-Store it in the fridge to increase shelf-life, ensuring it does not get spoiled.
+Store it in the fridge to increase shelf-life, ensuring it is not spoiled.

 Get Hold Of An Airtight Jar

-With ghee, there are several factors that determine how long it will sustain.
-Moisture is a crucial factor as it could have an impact on how your ghee tastes.
-Get hold of an airtight and dry container and never use a damp spoon while transferring brown ghee.
+With ghee, several factors determine how long it will be sustained.
+Moisture is a crucial factor as it could impact how your ghee tastes.
+Get hold of an airtight and dry container, and never use a damp spoon while transferring the ghee.

-Ghee comes with a long shelf life (6-8 months); depending on the quality, some can even last longer.
-If you observe any change in physical appearance or maybe the smell, discard it immediately.
-Make sure ghee does not come in contact with dust.
-Keep your ghee away from direct sunlight and any kind of moisture as it might hamper the freshness and quality.
+Brown ghee comes with a long shelf life (6-8 months); depending on the quality, some can last longer.
+If you observe any change in physical appearance or smell, discard it immediately.
+Make sure the ghee does not come in contact with dust.
+Keep your ghee away from direct sunlight and moisture, which might hamper the freshness and quality.

-Brown ghee is a versatile alternative to butter and can be used in different cuisines to help balance as well as enhance the flavor profiles.
-There are several ghee products that one could purchase from online sites—for instance, Milkio grass-fed organic Ghee assures you of quality and wholesomeness.
+Brown-tinged ghee is a versatile alternative to butter and can be used in different cuisines to help balance as well as enhance the flavor profiles.
+There are several ghee products that one could purchase from online sites—for instance, Milkio grass-fed organic ghee assures you of quality and wholesomeness.